parryc/thevoid/templates/leflan/language_azeri.md

 : to, towards, DAT.

 -(y)An
-: present partiple. _Wiktionary_ refers to this as the "subject non-past particple" and _Elementary Azerbaijani_ calls it the "present subject participle", however with the caveat that it can sometimes be used to express past actions.<cite>[EA, 239]</cite> It appears that the participle can only be used as the subject of the sentence.
+: present partiple. _Wiktionary_ refers to this as the "subject non-past particple" and _Elementary Azerbaijani_ calls it the "present subject participle", however with the caveat that it can sometimes be used to express past actions.<cite>[EA, 239](#ea)</cite> It appears that the participle can only be used as the subject of the sentence.

+-(y)An kimi
+: as soon as, that is, indicating two almost simultaneous actions.
+Suffixed to the verb which in English would follow "as soon as".
+For example, <ex>_Bakıya çatan kimi, mənə zəng vurun_ ⧸ Call me as soon as you get to Baku</ex>.<cite>[EA, 239](#ea)</cite>

 -AndA
 : verbal suffix meaning "when X is happening".
 For example, <ex>_Qış gələndə, soyuq olur_ ⧸ When winter comes, it becomes cold.</ex>.
 Since this suffix does not take a personal marker, speakers will often use the personal pronoun (which may normally be dropped) to indicate who is the actor in the `-AndA` clause.

+-(y)AndAn
+: since, with a verb.

+-(y)Andan sonra
+: after X-ing, where X is a verb stem.

 -ArkAn
 : while.